ravishshardha/Pizzeria-App/README.md

 ### Reorder:
 ![webPic4](https://user-images.githubusercontent.com/90361755/211424400-677068e5-0a7f-4084-9ebb-2f82052f85ca.PNG)

-Description: As the picture shows, this website adapts to changes in the screen size, if the screen is minimize, the header would change and summarize all the four options in a reorder icon.
+Description: As the picture shows, this website adapts to changes in the screen size.
+If the screen is minimize, the header would change and summarize all the four options in a reorder icon.

 # Getting Started with Create React App